PatrickZeller/cgRaw/README.md

 add the line "nuke.pluginAddPath("cgRaw")" to your ini.py file now you are ready to go ;)

-## Setting up you AOVs to work with cgRaw
+## Setting up your AOVs to work with cgRaw
 To make cgRaw aware of what AOV it needs to combine to recreate the beauty, you need to tag all AOVs that contribute to the beauty image with "col". the ideal nameing convention is %lightname%_col_%lobename%.